The integrality conjecture and the cohomology of preprojective stacks: Generalisations of the purity theorem

-We can use Theorem \ref{paraProp} to deduce many more purity results from Theorem \ref{purityThm}. \begin{corollary} For a stability condition $\zeta\in\mathbb{H}_+^{\tilde{Q}_0}$, the cohomologically graded mixed Hodge structure

-is pure of Tate type. \end{corollary} \begin{proof} Firstly, strictly speaking, the left hand side of (\ref{puStab}), as well as both sides of (\ref{paraDecompAbs}), are defined as monodromic mixed Hodge structures in the sense of \cite[Sec.7]{COHA}.
-By Lemma \ref{lem2}, for the case in which our QP is of the form $(\tilde{Q},\tilde{W})$ for some quiver $Q$, the left hand side of (\ref{paraDecompAbs}) in fact belongs to the full subcategory of mixed Hodge modules.
+is pure of Tate type. \end{corollary} \begin{proof} Firstly, strictly speaking, the left hand side of (\ref{puStab}), as well as both sides of (\ref{paraDecompAbs}), should be considered as monodromic mixed Hodge structures.
+By Lemma \ref{lem2}, for the case in which our QP is of the form $(\tilde{Q},\tilde{W})$ for some quiver $Q$, the left hand side of (\ref{paraDecompAbs}) in fact belongs to the full subcategory of mixed Hodge structures.
 For each $\dd\in\mathbb{N}^{\tilde{Q}_0}$ the Harder--Narasimhan type $(\dd)$ contributes the summand

 to the right hand side of (\ref{paraDecompAbs}), and so we deduce that as a sub monodromic mixed Hodge module of a monodromic mixed Hodge module that is both an ordinary mixed Hodge module, and pure of Tate type by Lemma \ref{lem2} and Theorem \ref{purityThm}, the mixed Hodge module (\ref{puPart}) is a pure element of $\Dl(\MHS)$, of Tate type. \end{proof}